Diamko94/rentals1/Business-rules.md

 - Each RepairTicket has its own lifecycle independent of other RepairTicket
 - RepairTicket can be issued only manually
 - RepairTicket can be resolved only manually
-- Each issued RepairTicket held the Deposit per corrisponding Line-item.
+- Each issued RepairTicket held the Deposit per corresponding Line-item.

 ## Restrictions